detectivekaktus/bridgewatcher/README.md

 ### Launch the application
 On the Discord Developers page within your application, go to the "Bot" tab and click on "Reset token".
 A new authorization token will appear for a short period of time, which you need to copy.
 We will use this to establish a connection with Discord using the `Discord py` library.

 After cloning the repository, create a `.env` file in the root directory and inside the file, paste: `DISCORD_TOKEN="your token"`.
 Your token is the token you copied from the Discord Developers.
 The quotes are obbligatory.
+If you also want to add a separate application as a debug version of the current application, specify `DEBUG_TOKEN="token"` following the steps you've done before.

 Create a new Python environment using `python3 -m venv venv`, activate it with `source venv/bin/activate` and synchronize the dependencies using `pip3 install -r requirements.txt`.